apache/flink/docs/cluster_setup.md

 The value is given in MB.
-If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting an environment variable `STRATOSPHERE_TM_HEAP` on the respective node.
+If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting an environment variable `FLINK_TM_HEAP` on the respective node.

 Finally you must provide a list of all nodes in your cluster which shall be used